hassio-addons/addon-homebridge/README.md

 `/config/homebridge/config.json` file.
 Normally `http://172.17.0.1:8123` should be a sufficient `host` to use when running hass.io.
-If a password protects your Home Assistant instance, you'll also need to set the `password`, which is empty by default.
+If a password protects your Home Assistant instance, you will also need to set the `password`, which is empty by default.

-**My iOS App Can't Find Homebridge/Home Assistant**
+**My iOS App Cannot Find Homebridge/Home Assistant**

 Two reasons why Homebridge may not be discoverable:

-  1. Homebridge server thinks it's been paired with, but iOS thinks otherwise.
+  1. Homebridge server thinks it has been paired with, but iOS thinks otherwise.
   Fix: deleted `persist/` directory which is in your `config/homebridge` directory and restart the add-on.

-  2. iOS device has gotten your Homebridge `username` (looks like a MAC address) "stuck" somehow, where it's in the database but inactive.
+  2. iOS device has gotten your Homebridge `username` (looks like a MAC address) "stuck" somehow, where it is in the database but inactive.
 Fix: change your `username` in the "bridge" section of `/config/homebridge/config.json` to be some new value and restart the add-on.

 ## Support